 Several philosophers argue that a beneficiary must treat a benefactor’s benefit in certain ways in order to count as grateful.
 Seneca (On Benefits), for instance, claims that accepting the benefactor’s gift in the first place is necessary for gratitude, since turning down a gift is likely to frustrate or disappoint a benefactor, or signal an unwillingness to advance a friendship.
 (Whether turning down a gift actually constitutes ingratitude is discussed in section 4.3, below.)
 Once beneficiaries accept or receive gifts or favors, Camenisch (1981) argues that beneficiaries must respect certain “use conditions” on the benefits they receive—i.e., not treat such benefits in a way obviously repugnant to the benefactor, or antithetical to her reasonable hopes for how the gift would be enjoyed.
 If I accept a rare edition of Kant’s works, and then summarily toss it in the trash, this may instantiate a sort of ingratitude.
 In certain cases, gratitude might also require that a beneficiary compensate his benefactor for certain costs she incurred in providing the benefit.
 If a good Samaritan damages her car in rushing me to the hospital, offering to pay for the damage might be called for (Simmons 1979).

-Aside from an inclination to reciprocate a benefit, grateful beneficiaries should also have an especial inclination to refrain from harming their benefactors (Walker 1980–1981).
+Aside from an inclination to reciprocate a benefit, grateful beneficiaries should also be especially inclined to refrain from harming their benefactors (Walker 1980–1981).
+We can call this tendency grateful nonmaleficence (Manela 2015).
 Beneficiaries should be disinclined to harm anyone, of course, insofar as harming others is generally morally wrong.
 But there are circumstances in which harming others is not necessarily wrong; and in these circumstances, we might expect a grateful beneficiary’s special disinclination to harm a benefactor to make a difference in his behavior.
 Imagine that Y is a morally upstanding and successful businessman in a fair market, whose legitimate business activities have begun driving his nearby competitors out of business.
 Driving competitors out of business under such conditions certainly amounts to harming them, though this sort of harm is not necessarily wrong.
 Imagine, however, that Y discovers one of his vulnerable competitors to be R, a former benefactor who sacrificed greatly in performing an act of benevolence for him years earlier.
 It seems plausible that Y, insofar as he is grateful, should go out of his way to spare her from financial harm (perhaps, say, by refraining from marketing his products in her region).
 At the very least, if Y had no special compunction about driving R out of business, we would be hard-pressed to say he was fully grateful to her.
 A beneficiary, then, should be especially disinclined to harm a benefactor, and should perhaps refrain from harming her in certain situations where he might reasonably be willing to harm a stranger.
-We can call this behavioral aspect of the grateful response grateful nonmaleficence.

 Walker (1980–1981) suggests that the main reason a grateful beneficiary should take to count in favor of performing some grateful behavior, ψ, is that ψ-ing will advance the interests of the benefactor in some way.
 We might think of these as reasons of grateful beneficence (Fitzgerald 1998).
 Walker’s suggestion is supported by the fact that all the grateful behaviors in the previous subsection have in common the fact that each tends to advance or protect the interests of the benefactor.
 Grateful reciprocity and nonmaleficence advance or protect a benefactor’s welfare interests, while respecting use conditions and accepting benefits advance a benefactor’s ulterior interests.
 Even certain paradigmatically expressive “behaviors”, like verbally thanking, mentioned in section 3.3, can be construed as advancing the interests of a benefactor, insofar as benefactors have interests in being recognized for their benevolence, or knowing that their benevolence accomplished its goal.